What are the different types of filter and how do they differ?

 Can I save a Column Filter?

 Yes, but as a User Filter.
 Column Filters are designed to be transient.
-If you want to re-use one in other queries then make it a column filter (there are plenty of ways to do that).
+If you want to re-use one in other queries then make it a user filter (there are plenty of ways to do that).